Omar-SM/ghazal-market/README.md

 # ghazal-market
-This is a project requested by our instructor in the Data Structure Course.
-Storing Employees and Products of a supermarket in different data structures.
+In this project is a system that manages the data of a big supermarket.
+This system will assist in two main things: managing the data of the supermarket employees and managing the product inventory of the supermarket.